 “The purpose of AA is to do slowly

 to change the alcoholic’s perception of reality.”

-Unquestionably, Clancy was one of the most colourful characters in Alcoholics Anonymous.
+Unquestionably, Clancy was one of the most colorful characters in Alcoholics Anonymous.
 At the time of his death, he had 61 years of continuous sobriety.
-Founder of the Pacific AA group in LA, it has helped 1000’s alcoholics get sober.
+Founder of the Pacific AA group in LA, it has helped thousands of alcoholics get sober.

 Clancy was a second world war veteran.
-After the war, his drinking escalated and he ended up a homeless drunk.
+After the war, his drinking escalated, and he became a homeless drunk.
 Following an almost successful suicide attempt, he was admitted to the Florida state insane asylum.